 Starting at $30 if available

-The stem and sleeve often go ignored for years and will be cleaned and adjusted or replaced if necessary.
+The pendant parts often go ignored for years but will be cleaned, adjusted and replaced if necessary.

 All dial and cosmetic work is done during the restoration of the watch and none are offered as separate services.